Coin problem: McNugget numbers

-Since the introduction of the 4-piece Happy Meal-sized nugget boxes, the largest non-McNugget number is 11.
-In countries where the 9-piece size is replaced with the 10-piece size, there is no largest non-McNugget number, as any odd number cannot be made.
+Since the introduction of the 4-piece Happy Meal–sized nugget boxes, the largest non–McNugget number is 11.
+In countries where the 9-piece size is replaced with the 10-piece size, there is no largest non–McNugget number, as any odd number cannot be made.

 Other examples

 In rugby union, there are four types of scores: penalty goal (3 points), drop goal (3 points), try (5 points) and converted try (7 points).
-By combining these any points total is possible except 1, 2, or 4.
-In rugby sevens, although all four types of scores are permitted, attempts at penalty goals are rare and drop goals almost unknown.
-This means that team scores almost always consist of multiples of try (5 points) and converted try (7 points).
+By combining these, any points total is possible except 1, 2, or 4.
+In rugby sevens, although all four types of scoring are permitted, attempts at penalty goals are rare, and drop goals are almost unknown.
+This means that team scores almost always consist of multiples of tries (5 points) and converted tries (7 points).
 The following scores (in addition to 1, 2, and 4) cannot be made from multiples of 5 and 7 and so are almost never seen in sevens: 3, 6, 8, 9, 11, 13, 16, 18 and 23.
 By way of example, none of these scores was recorded in any game in the 2014-15 Sevens World Series.

-Similarly, in American football, the only way for a team to score exactly one point is if a safety is awarded against the opposing team when they attempt to convert after a touchdown.
+Similarly, in American football, the only way for a team to score exactly one point is if a safety is awarded against the opposing team when they attempt to convert after a touchdown (which in this case has a value of 6).
 As 2 points are awarded for safeties from regular play, and 3 points are awarded for field goals, all scores other than 1–0, 1–1, 2–1, 3–1, 4–1, 5–1 and 7–1 are possible.

-Applications
+This is directly related to the concept of Scorigami.

-Shellsort Time Complexity
+Shellsort time complexity

 The Shellsort algorithm is a sorting algorithm whose time complexity is currently an open problem.
 The worst case complexity has an upper bound which can be given in terms of the Frobenius number of a given sequence of positive integers.

-Least Live Weight Problem
+Least live weight problem

 Petri nets are useful for modeling problems in distributed computing.
-For specific kinds of Petri nets, namely conservative weighted circuits, one would like to know what possible "states" or "markings" with a given weight are "live."
+For specific kinds of Petri nets, namely conservative weighted circuits, one would like to know what possible "states" or "markings" with a given weight are "live".
 The problem of determining the least live weight is equivalent to the Frobenius problem.